moorepants/eme150a/content/pages/syllabus.rst

 Feel free to discuss homework assignments and work on them together, but each student must turn in a *unique* solution.
-Keep in mind that actually doing all of the homework yourself is critical for learning and passing the exams.
+Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.

 Both projects will group efforts but also include individual evaluation along with peer evaluations.